ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 connects $x$ with $z \in U_y$.
 Hence $U_y \subset PConn_x(X)$.

-Similarly, if $y$ is not connected to $x$ by a path, then also all point in $U_y$ cannot be connected to $x$ by a path, for if they were, then the analogous concatenation of paths would give a path from $x$ to $y$, contrary to the assumption.
+Similarly, if $y$ is not connected to $x$ by a path, then also all point in $U_y$ cannot be connected to $x$ by a path, for if they were, then the analogous concatenation of paths (as in the proof of lemma \ref{ConnectedByPathIsEquivalenceRelation}) would give a path from $x$ to $y$, contrary to the assumption.

 It follows that